Javedom/OpenAi-Assistant-API_ChatBot_backend/README.md

 - **Asynchronous Processing**: Offload time-consuming tasks using **Celery** or **RQ** for non-blocking responses.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC0 License.

----

-Feel free to contribute or raise issues via GitHub!